rafikalid/lru-ttl-cache/README.md

 Khalid RAFIK

 # Let's contribute
-Open an issue or contact me: khalid.rfk@gmail.com
+Open an issue
+Create a "fork" and than a "Pull Request" contact me: khalid.rfk@gmail.com

 # Support
 Open an issue or contact me: khalid.rfk@gmail.com

-# Licence
+# License

 MIT License

-Copyright (c) 2021 rafikalid
+Copyright (c) 2021 khalid RAFIK

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal